A Guide to the Bedford County (Va.) Free and Enslaved Records, 1764, 1789, 1813-1821, 1857

 Acquisition Information

-These items came to the Library of Virginia in a transfer of court papers from Bedford County.
+These records came to the Library of Virginia in a transfer of court papers from Bedford County (Va.) in 1984 under accession number 32103 and as part of an undated accession.

 Historical Information